troymessina/PhysicsArtOfModeling/06ApplyingNewtonsLaws.md

  :::

 :::{tip} Checkpoint
-A present is placed at rest on a plane that is inclined, at a distance $L$ from the bottom of the incline, much like the box in [](#ex:applyingnewtonslaws:block) above.
+A present is placed at rest on a plane that is inclined, at a distance $L$ from the bottom of the incline, much like the box in [Example 6.2](#ex:applyingnewtonslaws:block) above.
 At the bottom of the incline, the box is determined to have a speed $v$.
 If the box is instead released from a distance of $4L$ from the bottom of the incline, what will its speed at the bottom of the incline be?
 1.  $v$
 2.  $2v$
 3.  $4v$
 4.  it depends on the coefficient of friction between the present and the plane.
-:::{note} Answer
+:::{tip} Answer
 :class: dropdown
 2.
 :::